phoenixwade/xpr-prediction-market/README.md

 - Built on the Proton blockchain
 - Inspired by Polymarket, Kalshi, and PredictIt
 - Uses Proton WebAuth for seamless wallet integration

+---
+*This is a verification change to test the PR workflow.*